Vyral/base-template/_posts/2020-05-07-what-you-need-to-know-about-mortgage-forbearance.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>If you’re having troubles paying your mortgage during the pandemic, don’t seek out a forbearance before reading this.</em></p>
+<p style="text-align: center;"><em>If you’re having trouble paying your mortgage during the pandemic, don’t seek out a forbearance before reading this.</em></p>

 What is a forbearance? **Put simply, a forbearance is an agreement in which your mortgage provider allows you to delay your payments for a certain period—but it’s not the same as mortgage forgiveness.** For example, suppose you’re in the restaurant industry with a $1,000-a-month payment, and you’re just not able to make those payments for the next four months.

 So what happens to the $4,000 you deferred?
 Well, different things can happen to it: The bank can add it to the back of your loan, meaning your loan period will be extended by four months.
-You can also get what’s called a ‘silent second, which means that the deferred $4,000 will be kept on the side, and whenever you go to sell or refinance the property, you’ll be expected to pay it.
+You can also get what’s called a ‘silent second', which means that the deferred $4,000 will be kept on the side, and whenever you sell or refinance the property, you’ll be expected to pay it.

 **Here are some pros and cons of forbearance:**